Directed differentiation of human induced pluripotent stem cells into mature kidney podocytes and establishment of a Glomerulus Chip

 J Cell Biol., 2003

 In developing glomeruli, laminin alpha-5 (laminin-521 and -511) replaces laminin alpha-1 (laminin-111) in the glomerular basement membrane (GBM) at the capillary loop stage, a transition required for glomerulogenesis.
 By the capillary loop stage, laminin-111 is eliminated and at maturity, only laminin-521 is detected in the GBM where it plays a crucial role in maintaining glomerular capillary loop structures.
-To investigate domain-specific functions of laminin alpha5 during glomerulogenesis, the authors produced transgenic mice that express a chimeric laminin composed of laminin alpha-5 domains fused to the human laminin alpha-1 globular (G) domain (Mr51).
+To investigate domain-specific functions of laminin alpha5 during glomerulogenesis, the authors produced transgenic mice that express chimeric laminin composed of laminin alpha-5 domains fused to the human laminin alpha-1 globular (G) domain (Mr51).
 When bred onto the Lama5 -/- background, Mr51 supported GBM formation, preventing the breakdown that normally occurs in Lama5 -/- glomeruli.
-In addition, podocytes exhibited their typical arrangement in a single cell layer epithelium adjacent to the GBM, but convolution of glomerular capillaries did not occur.
-Instead, capillaries were distended and exhibited a ballooned appearance, a phenotype similar to that observed in the total absence of mesangial cells, suggesting that the G domain of laminin alpha-5 is essential for mesanglial adhesion.
+In addition, podocytes exhibited their typical arrangement in a single cell layer epithelium adjacent to the GBM, but the convolution of glomerular capillaries did not occur.
+Instead, capillaries were distended and exhibited a ballooned appearance, a phenotype similar to that observed in the total absence of mesangial cells, suggesting that the G domain of laminin alpha-5 is essential for mesangial adhesion.
 Finally, in vitro studies showed that integrin alpha3beta1 and the Lutheran glycoprotein mediate adhesion of mesangial cells to laminin alpha-5.
 These results elucidate a mechanism whereby mesangial cells organize the glomerular capillaries by adhering to laminin alpha-5 in the GBM.

 Sebinger D., Ofenbauer A., Gruber P., Malik S., Werner C.

-Here, the authors, explore the role of extracellular matrix (ECM) constituents on renal structure formation during renal organogenesis.
+Here, the authors, explore the role of the extracellular matrix (ECM) constituents on renal structure formation during renal organogenesis.
 By culture of microdissected E11.5 kidney rudiments, the show that specific ECM components, including collagen I and laminin, supported nephronal and tubular structure formation of the developing organ.
 Culture on laminin-111 promoted development as shown by more bud tips and more nephrons.

 Miner J.H., Patton B.L., Lentz S.I., Gilbert D.J., Snider W.D., Jenkins N.A., Copeland N.G., Sane J.R.